 - Cut the shapes out.

-- Pin the petal to the felt, and cut around the stencil.
-Repeat four more times until you have 5 petals.
+- Pin the petal to the felt and cut around the stencil.
+Repeat four more times until you have five petals.

-- Cut off one tip on each of the petals.
+- Cut off one tip on each of the petals, creating a straight-edge base.

-- Put a drop of hot glue on the cut-off tip of the petals.
+- Put a drop of hot glue on the base of the petals.
 Fold and pinch the base of each petal until it is fixed.

-- Place all five petals on the felt flower base, with each of the pinched ends meeting in the middle.
-Affix them to the base with glue.
+- Place all five petals on the felt flower base, with each of the pinched ends meeting in the middle, facing up.
+(The top petals should be positioned in between the petals on the bottom flower, so the points are evenly distributed.)
+Affix them to the base with hot glue.

-- Apply a drop of glue at the center of the petals, and stick a couple of pearls to the glue.
+- Apply a drop of glue at the center where the petals meet, and stick a few pearls to the glue.

 Lesotho: Paving the way for Jesus